One of the long-time items on my Bucket List was to stay in a Bed & Breakfast on the coast of Maine and eat lobster.

 - Explore Acadia National Park – Use the REI Hiking Project app to find hiking trails

 - Jordan Pond – There is a beautiful 3.3-mile walking trail (don’t bring your bike here) around Jordan Pond in the middle of Acadia National Park.
 I walked the whole thing and it was incredibly peaceful and beautiful with the fall colors.
-The Teahouse at Jordan Pond is famous for its popovers, but don’t expect to get one unless you’re willing to wait an hour for a table.
+The Jordan Pond House is famous for its popovers, but don’t expect to get one unless you’re willing to wait an hour for a table.
 There is also a coffee shop on the second floor of the gift shop there, with rooftop seats and a beautiful view over the lawn and lake.

 - Coffee & Breakfast – Check out Choco-Latte for good coffee and breakfast sandwiches in downtown Bar Harbor.